Stanford-BIS/pystorm/README.md

 # Docker

 Docker can be used to build and test Pystorm.
-The folder `docker` has a Docker file (named `Dockerfile`) and shell script that can be used to build an image and build/test Pystorm on it.
+The folder `docker` has a Docker file (named `Dockerfile_JENKINS_CI`) and shell script that can be used to build an image and build/test Pystorm on it.

-The files can be moved to any directory on a machine with Docker installed and used to build and test Pystorm.

 The following is an example of how to use Docker to build and test using Docker.

-    cp pystorm/docker/* <your_docker_directory>
-    cd <your_docker_directory>
-    git clone git@github.com:Stanford-BIS/pystorm.git
-    sudo docker build -t <your_build_name> .
+    sudo docker build --file docker/Dockerfile_JENKINS_CI .
-    sudo docker run --rm -t <your_build_name>:latest